The-Lammert-Lab/PDW-perturbations/README.md

 # PDW-perturbations

 ## Purpose
-In this repository are all the files used to generate and analyze the data presented in "Dynamic Stability of Passive Dynamic Walking After Unexpected Perturbations".
+In this repository are all the files used to generate and analyze the data presented in "Dynamic Stability of Passive Dynamic Walking Following Unexpected Perturbations".
 The files are in a much cleaner and more readable form than they were when generating data for the manuscript.
 None of the functionality was changed -- only file names and code readability/cleanliness.

 ## Data Generation
 The main files in this folder are "perturb_pdw.m" and "collect_data.m," which encompass the data generating and synthesizing process.